 2022 Tax Planning Guide for Private Foundations

-The CPA KPA 2022 Tax Planning Guide for Private Foundations provides information and planning tips to help navigate complex tax and compliance issues.
-Please note that the discussion below is tailored to private non-operating foundations, oftentimes referred to as grantmaking foundations or family foundations.
+The CPA KPA 2022 Tax Planning Guide for Private Foundations provides valuable information and planning tips to help navigate complex tax and compliance issues.
+This discussion specifically focuses on private non-operating foundations, also known as grantmaking or family foundations.
+Here are some important considerations for year-end compliance and annual assessments:

-Private foundations are subject to an annual minimum distribution requirement towards charitable endeavors that is roughly equal to 5% of assets (the 5% rule).
+Private foundations must distribute around 5% of their assets annually for charitable purposes, known colloquially as the 5% rule.
 The minimum distribution amount is calculated on Form 990-PF, the annual tax return for private foundations.
-To verify the amount required to be distributed in 2022, refer to the foundation’s 2021 Form 990-PF, Part XII (Undistributed Income), Line 6f, Column d.
+To verify the distribution amount for 2022, refer to Line 6f, Column d in Part XII (Undistributed Income) of the foundation's 2021 Form 990-PF.

-The minimum distribution requirement is satisfied by "qualifying distributions".
-This mostly consists of grants to charities but ultimately includes any expense made to carry out the foundation’s charitable mission.
-All private foundations have some level of operating expenses (e.g., payroll, office expense, etc.); in general, these expenses help satisfy the minimum distribution requirement.
-Other qualifying distributions include expenditures on directly operated charitable programs, the purchase of charitable use assets, and the acquisition of program-related investments.
-Foundations that fail to meet the annual distribution requirement must pay a punitive excise tax.
+The minimum distribution requirement is fulfilled through "qualifying distributions".
+These primarily consist of grants given to public charities but also include any expense incurred to carry out the foundation's charitable mission.
+Operating expenses, such as payroll and office expenses, generally contribute towards meeting this requirement.
+Other qualifying distributions include expenditures on directly operated charitable programs, the purchase of assets as charitable use assets, and the acquisition of program-related investments.
+Private foundations that fail to meet the annual distribution requirement are subject to a punitive excise tax.

-Private foundations can also meet the minimum distribution requirement by issuing grants in the form of in kind publicly traded securities.
-By making grants of highly appreciated public securities, foundations can avoid the tax on capital gains while still being credited with a qualifying distribution for the fair market value of the security.
-Many large public charities readily accept the donation of publicly traded securities.
-This technique can be particularly useful when the foundation itself has received a public security donation that is already highly appreciated (note that private foundations take over the donor’s cost basis for donated property).
-The foundation can simply turn around and grant the appreciated security to a public charity and sidestep the unfavorable tax effects of selling the security.
+Private foundations can also fulfill the minimum distribution requirement by issuing grants in the form of publicly traded securities.
+By donating highly appreciated public securities, foundations can avoid paying taxes on a security’s appreciation and still receive credit for a qualifying distribution based on its fair market value.
+Many large public charities readily accept donations of publicly traded securities.
+This strategy is particularly useful when the foundation has received a highly appreciated public security as a donation (remember that private foundations assume the donor's cost basis for donated property).
+The foundation can simply grant the appreciated security to a public charity, bypassing the unfavorable tax consequences of selling the security.

-Generally, private foundations must pay estimated tax on their net investment income on a quarterly basis in equal installments.
-For calendar year private foundations, the due dates to pay estimated taxes are May 15, June 15, September 15 and December 15.
-If the foundation underpays any installment, it may be subject to a penalty even if its total estimated tax payments for the year are adequate.
-It is worth noting that no estimated tax payments are required if a foundation’s total tax liability for the year is less $500.
+Private foundations generally need to make estimated tax payments on their net investment income in equal installments every quarter.
+For calendar year foundations, the due dates for these payments are May 15, June 15, September 15, and December 15.
+It's important to pay attention to these deadlines because underpayment of any installment can result in penalties, even if the total estimated tax payments for the year are sufficient.
+However, if a foundation's total tax liability for the year is less than $500, no estimated tax payments are required.

 Excise Tax on Net Investment Income

-Private foundations pay a flat rate tax on net investment income of 1.39%.
-Net investment income generally includes interest, dividends, net capital gains (if positive), rents, and royalties less any allowable deductions.
-All classifications of income are taxed at the same flat rate; the special rules for items like qualified dividends do not apply.
-There is one exception to this flat rate; any income subject to the unrelated business income tax (UBIT) provisions is taxed at the general corporate rate of 21%.
+Private foundations pay a flat rate tax of 1.39% on their net investment income.
+Net investment income includes interest, dividends, net capital gains (if positive), rents, and royalties, minus any allowable investment expenses.
+All types of investment income are taxed at this same flat rate, except for income subject to unrelated business income tax (UBIT) provisions, which is taxed at the general corporate rate of 21%.

 Allowable Deductions Against Investment Income

-Private foundations may deduct against investment income all ordinary and necessary expenses incurred for investment purposes.
-The most common investment expense is advisory fees paid to portfolio managers but any direct investment expense qualifies as a deduction.
-If an expense qualifies as a deduction against investment income then it cannot also count as an exempt charitable expense and be used to satisfy the 5% minimum distribution requirement.
+Private foundations can deduct all ordinary and necessary expenses related to their investments, such as advisory fees paid to portfolio managers and other direct investment costs.
+However, if an expense is deducted against investment income, it cannot also be used as an exempt charitable expense to meet the 5% minimum distribution requirement.

-It is not unusual for certain operating expenses to be incurred for both investment purposes and for exempt charitable purposes.
-In this case, the private foundation should use a reasonable method to allocate operating expenses between investment activities and exempt charitable activities.
-Some common expenses that might require allocation include expenses like legal and accounting fees and compensation paid to foundation officers.
-The portion of expenses allocated to investment activities provides an investment expense deduction.
-The portion allocated to exempt charitable purposes is applied towards satisfying the annual 5% distribution requirement.
-Private foundations should systematize their accounting procedures to keep track of which expenses directly relate to the production of investment income versus exempt charitable activities, and which expenses require allocation.
+Sometimes, certain expenses serve both investment and exempt charitable purposes.
+In such cases, the foundation should use a reasonable method to allocate these expenses between the two activities.
+Common expenses that may require allocation include legal and accounting fees and compensation for foundation officers.
+The portion of expenses allocated to investment activities can be claimed as an investment expense deduction, while the portion allocated to exempt charitable purposes helps fulfill the annual 5% distribution requirement.
+It's crucial for private foundations to maintain well-organized accounting procedures to track expenses related to investment income and exempt charitable activities, as well as those that require allocation.

 Capital Gains and Losses

-There is no special tax rate for net capital gains.
-Instead, net capital gains are taxed at the regular net investment income tax rate of 1.39%.
-Capital losses can be used to offset capital gains.
-However, net capital losses are not allowed as a deduction against other net investment income such as dividends and interest, nor can the losses be carried forward to subsequent years.
-As such, foundations should try to time the realization of capital losses alongside the realization of capital gains so the losses offset the gains.
+Net capital gains for private foundations are taxed at the regular net investment income tax rate of 1.39%, without any special tax rate.
+Capital losses can be used to offset capital gains, but they cannot be deducted against other net investment income like dividends and interest, nor carried forward to future years.
+To optimize their tax position, foundations should aim to time the realization of capital losses with the realization of capital gains, allowing the losses to offset the gains effectively.

-Before the end of the year, it is a good idea for private foundations to review their investment portfolios to determine whether any capital sales should be made.
-If a foundation is in an excess capital loss position, it may be beneficial to sell a security with a gain to soak up the capital loss.
-The cash proceeds from the sale can be used to repurchase the same security thereby resetting the tax basis at a higher level (when this position is sold in the future the higher tax basis reduces the potential gain).
-If the foundation is in an excess capital gain position, capital loss harvesting can be carried out to offset the reportable capital gains.
+Before the year-end, private foundations should review their investment portfolios to decide if any capital sales should be made.
+If the foundation has excess realized capital losses, it may be beneficial to sell a security with a gain to absorb the losses.
+The cash from the sale can then be used to repurchase the same security, resetting the tax basis at a higher level (this reduces potential future gains).
+On the other hand, if the foundation has excess capital gains, capital loss harvesting can be done to offset the gains.

 It is worthwhile to note that private foundations are subject to the wash sale rules.
 A wash sale occurs when a security is sold at a loss and a substantially identical security is acquired within 30 days before or 30 days after the sale date.
 With wash sales, the loss recognized from the security sale is disallowed and cannot be used to offset other capital gains.
 Instead, the wash sale loss will be added to the basis of the repurchased securities.
 Wash sales can be avoided by purchasing a replacement security that is not substantially identical or by simply waiting out the 30-day time period to buy back the security.

-Private foundations should rebalance their investment portfolios on a regular basis in order to maintain their desired asset allocation.
-Seeing that the tax on investment income is just 1.39%, the tax cost of rebalancing is generally quite low.
-Nonetheless, gains should not be triggered rashly.
-Many foundations sell assets in order to raise cash to meet their annual minimum distribution requirements; this provides an excellent opportunity to perform an undercover portfolio rebalancing.
-The foundation should favor selling the holdings that are above their asset allocation parameters; this brings the portfolio back into closer alignment with the foundation’s desired asset allocation.
+Private foundations should regularly rebalance their investment portfolios to maintain their desired mix of assets.
+Since the tax on investment income is just 1.39%, the cost of rebalancing is generally low.
+However, it's important not to make hasty decisions.
+A good opportunity for rebalancing often arises when foundations sell assets to meet their annual minimum distribution requirements.
+During this process, it's beneficial to sell holdings that have exceeded the desired asset allocation, bringing the portfolio back in line with the foundation's goals.

 Ensure Books and Records are Current

-If a foundation is handling its own accounting, it should regularly verify that the cash balance on its books ties to the monthly bank statements.
-Also, before year end, the person in charge of the books should consider whether any entries should be made for any checks, expenses or other transactions that were missed or that haven’t cleared.
+For foundations managing their own accounting, it's important to regularly reconcile the cash balance in their books with the monthly bank statements.
+Additionally, before the end of the year, the person responsible for the books should review if any checks, expenses, or other transactions were missed or haven't been cleared.

 Donation Acknowledgement Letters

-If a private Foundation receives a donation of $250 or more, it must provide a written acknowledgement to the donor.
+When a private foundation receives a donation of $250 or more, it must send a written acknowledgement to the donor.
+As a good year-end practice, the foundation should check and confirm that all the necessary donation acknowledgment letters have been correctly issued.
 Please see the following link, donation acknowledgment requirements, for a more in-depth discussion of the required procedures.
-A good year-end best practice is to verify that all required donation acknowledgment letters have been properly issued.

 Substantial Contributor Tracking

-Private foundations are required to track substantial contributors, which in general is anyone who contributes more than $5,000 to the foundation and the amount contributed is more than 2% of the foundation's total lifetime contributions received.
-New substantial contributors must be disclosed on the foundation's annual tax return (Form 990-PF).
-As such, the foundation should have a procedure in place to keep track of the total contributions it has received over its lifetime and separately track the total contributions of any contributors who might meet the definition of a substantial contributor in the future.
+Private foundations must track substantial contributors, who are generally individuals contributing more than $5,000 to the foundation, with the contribution amount exceeding 2% of the foundation's total lifetime contributions received.
+When new substantial contributors emerge, the foundation should report them on its annual tax return (Form 990-PF).
+To manage this, the foundation needs a system to monitor all contributions received over its lifetime and specifically track potential substantial contributors separately.

 Payroll Compliance

-Private foundations with paid staff must comply with all applicable payroll laws and regulations just like all other for-profit and non-profit employers.
-Fortunately, in the present day and age payroll processing companies can help tremendously with this type of compliance and oftentimes offer end-to-end assistance.
-Nevertheless, the individual private foundations are ultimately responsible to make sure the rules are properly followed.
-Private foundations should verify that the following items are all being dealt with correctly:
+Private foundations with paid staff must follow all payroll laws and regulations, just like other for-profit and non-profit employers.
+Payroll processing companies can be very helpful in ensuring compliance, offering end-to-end assistance.
+However, private foundations remain responsible for ensuring proper adherence to the rules.
+They should verify that the following items are handled correctly:

 • FICA taxes (Social Security and Medicare)